intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 defined in this document.
 As described under {{workflow}} and {{cfc}}, proposals that might have a detrimental effect on these properties should receive heightened scrutiny during RSWG discussion and RSAB review.
-The purpose of this scrutinty is to ensure that all changes are deliberate and that the consequences of a proposal, as far as they can be identified, have been carefully considered.
+The purpose of this scrutiny is to ensure that all changes are deliberate and that the consequences of a proposal, as far as they can be identified, have been carefully considered.